dmyoung9/bedtime-betty/prompts/stories/pairings.md

-Create {num} unique and interesting pairings between these authors and artists, if they were to collaborate on a bedtime story for {age} year-olds.
+Create some more unique and interesting pairings between these authors and artists, if they were to collaborate on a bedtime story for {age} year-olds.

 Requirements:
 * Output must be a comma-separated list of pairs.